-With a mindfulness meditation you are perfectly at ease to think, sense, and feel whatever arises.
+With mindfulness meditation, you are perfectly at ease to think, sense, and feel whatever arises.

 The only difference is, instead of running after your thoughts to whatever future or memory they may wander towards, you are simply observing them, letting them go and returning to where you are in the present…

-Through this, you remove the judgements and anxieties that define your conscious.
+Through this, you remove the judgments and anxieties that define your conscious.